SES (company)

-In 2002, the then CEO, Romain Bausch was awarded 'Satellite Executive of the Year'.
-Current CEO, Steve Collar was awarded 'Satellite Executive of the Year' for 2019.

 History

 Early years

-SES was formed on the initiative and support of the Luxembourg Government in 1985 as Société Européenne des Satellites (SES).
-The Luxembourg State remains a major shareholder.
-In 1988, as Europe's first private satellite operator, SES launched its first satellite, Astra 1A, to the 19.2° East orbital position.
+SES was formed on the initiative and support of the Luxembourgish government in 1985 as Société Européenne des Satellites (SES).
+The Grand Duchy of Luxembourg remains a major shareholder.
+In December 1988, as Europe's first private satellite operator, SES launched its first satellite, Astra 1A, to the 19.2° East orbital position.
 Rupert Murdoch's Sky TV, along with German broadcasters Pro7, Sat.1, and RTL were among Astra's first major customers.

 By 1990, Astra was broadcasting to 14 million cable and DTH (Direct to Home) viewers.
 SES was the pioneer of 'co-location' by which several satellites share the same orbital position to provide mutual backup and increase the number of channels available to a fixed receiving dish, creating what became known as a 'satellite neighbourhood'.
 Astra's prime slot, 19.2° East, saw as many as eight satellites sharing the position simultaneously and helped to build up Astra's reputation for reliability.

 Rapid growth in Germany, in what would become Astra's largest European market, was helped by the German government's decision to liberalize the installation of dishes in 1991.
 In this time SES became the leading satellite system providing direct-to-home transmission, and became the world's largest satellite platform for TV distribution.

 In 1996, after the launch of Astra 1E, SES pioneered digital satellite transmission with the French Canal+.
 In 1998, SES launched Astra 2A for the UK market, transmitting at the new orbital position 28.2° East, and eventually moving all of its United Kingdom and Ireland transmission capacity to this orbital slot.
 In the same year, SES went public on the Luxembourg Stock Exchange trading as SESG (in 2005 SES would also list on the Paris Euronext).